Ravichandran-kandan/Ravichandran-kandan/README.md

 - 👋 Hi, I’m @Ravichandran-kandan
-- 👀 I’m interested in learning programing languages
+- 👀 I’m interested in learning different programing languages
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science course
 - 💞️ I’m looking to collaborate on Data Science related job
-- 📫 How to reach me: er.ravichandran.kandan@gmail.com/+91 7904101313
+- 📫 How to reach me: er.ravichandran.kandan@gmail.com /+91 7904101313

 <!---
 Ravichandran-kandan/Ravichandran-kandan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.